-- h Unless granted a dispensation, a councillor or non-councillor with voting rights who has registered a non-registerable interest in relation to any item of business being transacted at a meeting, shall leave the room whenever the item is being discussed, including any part of the meeting where the public are entitled to speak. - i Where a non-registerable interest arises from membership of an outside body as defined in 3.5a of the Council's code of conduct, a councillor may remain in the room to address the meeting, provide a short statement and answer questions for no more than three (3) minutes before leaving the room at the request of the Chairman. - j Councillors must record in a register of interests maintained by the Proper Officer any gifts or hospitality that are offered or received in connection with their official duties as a member and the source of the gift or hospitality - i) worth £25 or overOR, - ii) that could be seen by the public as likely to influence their judgement in these matters. - k A Member of the Council may, for the purposes of his duty as a member but not otherwise, inspect any document which has been considered by a Committee or by the Council.
+- ii) that could be seen by the public as likely to influence their judgement in these matters. - k A Member of the Council may, for the purposes of their duty as a member but not otherwise, inspect any document which has been considered by a Committee or by the Council.
 The Proper Officer or Solicitor to the Council may decline to allow inspection of any document which is protected by other legislation or in the event of legal proceedings would be protected by privilege arising from the relationship of solicitor and client.
 All Minutes kept for any Committee shall be open for the inspection of any member of the Council during office hours.